jaylencarrillo25/housing-price-prediction/README.md

 - Model performances are printed and compared at the end of the notebook.

 ## Reproducing Results
-- After setting up the environment, open Sprint3_Housing_Modeling.ipynb and select Kernel → Restart & Run All.
-- This will fully rerun the preprocessing, model training, evaluation, and generate all results automatically.
-- No manual intervention is needed.
+To fully reproduce the analysis:
+1. Set up your environment using the instructions above
+2. Open `notebooks/Sprint3_Housing_Modeling.ipynb`
+3. Click **Kernel > Restart & Run All**

+This will re-run the full pipeline, including data processing, feature creation, training, tuning, and evaluation.
+No manual edits are required.
+Results will be consistent if random seeds are not changed.

 ## Project Organization